-As you know, I am an avid travel hacker because I hate flying coach.
-To me, there is nothing worse than being in coach on a 10 hour flight — and if I can avoid it, I will.
+As you may already know, I am an avid travel hacker because I hate flying coach.
+To me, there is nothing worse than being in coach on a 10-hour flight — and if I can avoid it, I will.
 When you are up in the air as much as I am, you want comfort.

-So I collect points in order to upgrade or redeem for business and first class tickets, have a lie flat bed, and enjoy some luxury before staying in my 10 dollar a night dorm room.
+So I collect points in order to upgrade or redeem for business- and first-class tickets, have a lie-flat bed, and enjoy some luxury before staying in my $10 a night dorm room.
 (Yes, I’m a bundle of contradictions.
 I’m a Gemini.)

-Since Cathay is part of the Oneworld Alliance, their U.S. partner is American Airlines, and so we worked on getting him American AAdvantage miles.
+Since Cathay is part of the Oneworld Alliance, its US partner is American Airlines, so we worked on getting him American AAdvantage miles.

-First, he signed up for an American Airlines Citi card, which offered a 30,000 point sign-up bonus when he spent $1,000 USD in 90 days.
+First, Pat signed up for an American Airlines Citi card, which offered a 30,000-point sign-up bonus when he spent $1,000 USD in 90 days.

 Second, he signed up for the business version of the same card with the same deal.
-(Note: you don’t need to be a business owner to get a business card.
-I used to sign up for these cards as a sole proprietor.
-The credit card companies never seemed to care.)
+(Note: You don’t need to be a business to get a business card.
+I used to sign up for these cards as a sole proprietor before I incorporated.
+Credit card companies don’t care.)

 Third, I made him open a Starwood American Express card, which offers 25,000 Starwood points when you spend $5,000 USD in 90 days.
 He then transferred those points to American Airlines.
-Since Starwood gives you a 20% transfer bonus on 20,000 points, in the end 35,000 points (30,000 from the bonus, 5,000 from the spending) were transferred to his AAdvantage account.
+Since Starwood gives you a 20% transfer bonus on 20,000 points, he got 35,000 points (30,000 from the bonus, 5,000 from the spending) to his AAdvantage account.

 After it was all said and done, Pat had 97,000 frequent flier miles.

 But how to get those last 13,000 miles?
-There were a couple of ways to do this:
+There were a couple of ways he could do this:

-Pat could have “faked” his spending (he also could have done to meet the spending requirements).
+Pat could have “faked” his spending (which he also could have done to meet the spending requirements).
 He could have sent $1,000 every month via Amazon Payments to his wife without any fees and then she could have cashed the money back into their bank account.
 (This is often called “manufactured spending.”)

-Or he could have walked into a CVS and bought Vanilla Reload cards with his credit cards, then loaded the balance onto his American Express Bluebird account (maximum $5,000 per month), and then used that money to pay off his credit card balance.
+Or he could have walked into a CVS and bought pre-paid credit cards with his credit cards, and used them to get money orders, and then used those to pay off his credit card balance.

 In the end, Pat used his business expenses as well as online shopping to get those final miles (he told me he found faking the minimum spending just too time-consuming and he had other things to do).

-Now, you are probably thinking, “That sounds great, Matt, but I don’t want to open three credit cards nor can I spend that much money!
+Now, you are probably thinking, “That sounds great, Matt, but I don’t want to open three credit cards, nor can I spend that much money!
 Is there another way?”